suesCL/catclicker/README.md

 # CatClicker Javascript Web Application
 ## Overview:
 CatClicker is a client side and interactive single page web application which uses HTML, CSS and Javascript.
 It uses vanilla JavaScript such as event listeners and DOM manipulation to process and store user input and subsequently display new content to the user.

-## Challenges:
-The admin feature could not change the cat name, image source or number because there is database to persist the user input data.
-When page refreshes, user input data are lost.
+It also applies the Model–view–controller design pattern for implementing user interfaces.

 ## Implementatioin:
 * Model view controller: